(For the first page of this review of Disney’s Polynesian Village Resort, click here.)

 ‘Ohana (review here) does a breakfast meal with Mickey, Lilo and Stitch, and a no-character evening meal with skewered meat.

-Here’s the review from The easy Guide to Your Walt Disney World Visit 2017:
+Here’s the review from our book, The easy Guide to Your Walt Disney World Visit 2019:

 ‘Ohana gets booked up in advance and its staging area gets quite crowded.